adevrrc/adev-p2-notes/docs/intro-to-dotnet-csharp-vs/introduction-to-dotnet.md

 **.NET** (pronounced "dot net") is a free, cross-platform, open-source development platform.
 It is developed and maintained by Microsoft. .NET is used to develope many types of applications.

-<iframe width="450" height="253" src="https://www.youtube.com/embed/eIHKZfgddLM?list=PLdo4fOcmZ0oWoazjhXQzBKMrFuArxpW80" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-.NET supports multiple languages, including C#, F# and Visual Basic.
+.NET supports multiple languages, including C#, F#, and Visual Basic.
 An application can be made up of source code from any supported language and will run natively on any compatible operating system.

 .NET is a cross-platform .NET implementation mostly used for websites, servers and console applications on Windows, Linux, and Mac.